-See our new paper, out in PLoS One:
+See our new papers:

 Goring SJ, Williams JW, Mladenoff DJ, Cogbill CV, Record S, Paciorek CJ, Jackson ST, Dietze MC, Matthes JH, McLachlan JS.
 Novel and Lost Forests in the Upper Midwestern United States, from New Estimates of Settlement-Era Composition, Stem Density, and Biomass.
 PLoS One.
 11(12): e0151935.
 [Open Access]